V Gordon Clemons Sells 667 Shares of CorVel Co. (NASDAQ:CRVL) Stock

 - On Thursday, February 10th, V Gordon Clemons sold 2,000 shares of CorVel stock.
 The shares were sold at an average price of $160.04, for a total transaction of $320,080.00.

-Several large investors have recently added to or reduced their stakes in CRVL.
-FMR LLC lifted its holdings in CorVel by 92.6% during the 1st quarter.
-FMR LLC now owns 53,900 shares of the business services provider’s stock valued at $3,516,000 after purchasing an additional 25,918 shares during the last quarter.
-Royal Bank of Canada lifted its holdings in CorVel by 87.8% during the 2nd quarter.
-Royal Bank of Canada now owns 1,110 shares of the business services provider’s stock valued at $149,000 after purchasing an additional 519 shares during the last quarter.
-Morgan Stanley lifted its holdings in CorVel by 36.1% during the 2nd quarter.
-Morgan Stanley now owns 44,899 shares of the business services provider’s stock valued at $6,030,000 after purchasing an additional 11,907 shares during the last quarter.
-Texas Permanent School Fund lifted its holdings in CorVel by 2.9% during the 3rd quarter.
-Texas Permanent School Fund now owns 6,984 shares of the business services provider’s stock valued at $1,301,000 after purchasing an additional 199 shares during the last quarter.
-Finally, Busey Wealth Management bought a new position in CorVel during the 3rd quarter valued at about $363,000.
-50.56% of the stock is owned by institutional investors.
+A number of hedge funds have recently added to or reduced their stakes in the business.
+Maryland State Retirement & Pension System increased its holdings in CorVel by 2.2% during the 1st quarter.
+Maryland State Retirement & Pension System now owns 3,799 shares of the business services provider’s stock worth $640,000 after purchasing an additional 82 shares in the last quarter.
+Norges Bank bought a new position in CorVel during the 4th quarter worth about $14,375,000.
+Barclays PLC increased its holdings in CorVel by 58.7% during the 4th quarter.
+Barclays PLC now owns 11,572 shares of the business services provider’s stock worth $2,408,000 after purchasing an additional 4,282 shares in the last quarter.
+Wells Fargo & Company MN increased its holdings in CorVel by 58.4% during the 4th quarter.
+Wells Fargo & Company MN now owns 16,423 shares of the business services provider’s stock worth $3,415,000 after purchasing an additional 6,055 shares in the last quarter.
+Finally, SkyView Investment Advisors LLC increased its holdings in CorVel by 768.6% during the 4th quarter.
+SkyView Investment Advisors LLC now owns 15,184 shares of the business services provider’s stock worth $416,000 after purchasing an additional 13,436 shares in the last quarter.
+Hedge funds and other institutional investors own 50.56% of the company’s stock.

-A number of research analysts have recently commented on the stock.
+CRVL has been the subject of a number of recent analyst reports.
 TheStreet cut shares of CorVel from a “b” rating to a “c+” rating in a research report on Monday, February 7th.
-StockNews.com started coverage on shares of CorVel in a report on Thursday, March 31st.
-They set a “buy” rating for the company.
+StockNews.com initiated coverage on shares of CorVel in a research report on Thursday, March 31st.
+They issued a “buy” rating for the company.

 About CorVel (Get Rating)